Updated: August 28, 2023 - 8 min read

 You might also be interested in: Understanding Product-Market Fit: A Product Manager’s Guide

-It’s a philosophy that means breaking projects down into small goals and working towards those goals while adding new goals.
+It’s a philosophy that means breaking projects down into small goals and working towards them while adding new ones.
 It’s set up so a software development team can react well to changes.

-There are many different methodologies within agile (Scrum, ASD, FDD) but for simplicities sake, we’re going to stick to good ol’ agile today.
+There are many different methodologies within agile (Scrum, ASD, FDD) but let's keep it simple today with good ol’ agile.

 Old vs. New: The Waterfall Method vs. Agile

 So where did agile come from, and what came before?
 Veterans in the tech industry will well remember its predecessor, The Waterfall Method.
 This is still popular and in use in Project Management, as well as in many more traditional software development companies.